 Our assessment of the risk remained broadly unchanged compared to 2016.
+Our response to the risk

 We performed full audit procedures over this risk area in nine components, which covered 98% of the risk amount.

 We walked through and tested the design and operating effectiveness of controls, including IT controls, in place within the customer marketing programmes process.
 We were able to take a controls-reliance approach over the process in all locations.